lemlac/mulem/docs/reference.md

 ```

 `setInt(as n)` → "Set int as n"—This makes it clear what you're trying to do.

+Using `as` makes the intent unambiguous: you are creating a variable, not passing an existing one.

 Parameters can be made optional with the `opt` modifier.
 This distinguishes them from `T?` which means a required parameter that's an option type.
 The parameter must be unwrapped before it can be used.